 Going through the menopause, especially if it's early or sudden, or having menopausal symptoms may affect your confidence and self-esteem and make you feel less feminine.
 You may also feel as if you have quickly become old or that you have lost control over what's happening in your life.

-A history of breast cancer is generally seen as a contraindication (a factor preventing) to the use of hormone replacement therapy (HRT).
+If you are suspected of having breast cancer, currently suffer from or have a history of breast cancer, then these are contraindications (a factor preventing) to the use of hormone replacement therapy (HRT).